SteveBarnett/Remixing/_thinking/map.md

 ## Practice

 An important part is that this is a stance.
 [A direction(ional heading), a vector, a posture](/thinking/direction-word-salad/).

+- It's like a wide path.
+I work better with a path, with guidelines, with signposts.
+But it needs to have flexibility.
+- It's approached iteratively.
+Subject to constant revision and updates, subject to new understanding and knowledge and feedback.
+It's tentative.
+- It's contextual, rather than hierarchical.
+Use the stance, tool, approach that's the best fit, the most appropriate, the most skilful response.
+There's seldom a right or correct choice, but there are usually better and worse ones.

 When meditating, I try to [just sit](/thinking/zen/the-just-in-just-sitting/), like Zen [Shikantaza](/thinking/zen/shikantaza/).
 There's a relaxed, open, but watchful quality to it.
 A bit like alertness, but not tense.
 A sort of mix of single-tasking and one-pointedness and commitment and focus.